Universalists (Russia): History

-At their first Conference, the Universalists marked their transition "from anarchist Blanquism to the class struggle" and called for the anarchist participation in the Soviets, where a number of Universalists including Askarov had already been elected.
+At their first Conference, the Universalists marked their transition "from anarchist Blanquism to the class struggle" and called for the anarchist participation in the soviets, where a number of Universalists including Askarov had already been elected.
 The Universalists declared themselves in support of the Communist International and their willingness to form a united front with other political parties that supported the October Revolution.
-The organization began to grow rapidly, establishing branches in Bryansk, the Urals, Ryazan, Minsk and Samara, while in their headquarters of Moscow, they opened up a number of establishments including a conference hall, bookstore, restaurant and a number of clubs.
+The organization began to grow rapidly, establishing branches in Bryansk, the Urals, Ryazan, Minsk, and Samara, while in their headquarters of Moscow they opened up a number of establishments including a conference hall, bookstore, restaurant, and a number of clubs.
 The organization was quickly joined by a number of new members that had a different anarchist political philosophy to that of its founders, which split the Universalists, leading to a minority faction around the Gordins being expelled from the organization, going onto name themselves the Anarchist-Universalist Association (inter-individualist) (Организация анархистов-универсалистов (интериндивидуалистов)) and publish the journal Through Socialism to Anarchism-Universalism.
-The two groups subsequently began to attack each other, with "insults, defamation, and violence."
+The two groups subsequently began to attack each other, with "insults, defamation, and violence".

-With the Bolshevik victory over the white movement during the Russian Civil War, the Universalists were in good standing with the Bolsheviks, but by the time the Kronstadt rebellion broke out they were supporting the Baltic Fleet mutineers, denouncing the suppression of the rebellion by the Red Army under Leon Trotsky.
+With the Bolshevik victory over the White movement during the Russian Civil War, the Universalists were in good standing with the Bolsheviks; by the time the Kronstadt rebellion broke out, they were supporting the Baltic Fleet mutineers, denouncing the suppression of the rebellion by the Red Army under Leon Trotsky.
 When the New Economic Policy was implemented, Askarov responded by calling Universalists to prepare "the unions for the taking over of industry, the unionizing of the workers of the land, and economic reorganization through the free cooperation of workers and peasants."

-A wave of repression against the anarchist movement soon followed, with the Universalist organizations being broken up by the Cheka and replaced by the more obedient "Anarcho-Biocosmists", which pledged not to launch a social revolution on "Soviet territory" but instead in "interplanetary space".
+A wave of repression against the anarchist movement soon followed, with the Universalist organizations being broken up by the Cheka, and replaced by the more obedient "Anarcho-Biocosmists", which pledged not to launch a social revolution on "Soviet territory" but instead in "interplanetary space".
 The Biocosmists, previously a minority within the Universalist organization, resolved to establish a new ideology that they felt could better respond to the conditions the Russian anarchist movement found itself in.
-In the wake of Joseph Stalin's rise to power, a number of Universalists were let out of prison under police surveillance.
-Abba Gordin subsequently emigrated to the United States while Wolf, who had by this time fully converted to Bolshevism, was subjected to punitive psychiatry before being able to escape to the US.
-German Askarov was later arrested on charges of anti-Soviet agitation before disappearing during the Great Purge.
+In the wake of Joseph Stalin's rise to power, a number of Universalists were let out of prison under police surveillance, and Askarov was later arrested on charges of anti-Soviet agitation before disappearing during the Great Purge.
+In the late 1920s, Abba Gordin emigrated to the United States, while Wolf Gordin, who had by this time fully converted to Bolshevism, was subjected to punitive psychiatry before being able to escape to the United States.

 Legacy

 The anarchist Alexander Berkman considered the Universalists to be "worse than crazy".
-But the anarchist turned Bolshevik Victor Serge later praised the Universalists for condemning "the past errors of the Russian anarchist movement," advocating "participation in the Soviets," recognizing "what the revolution owes the Red Army," not wanting "to demonstrate any hostility toward the Communist International," and seeking "practical, immediate, and peaceful methods of work within the socialist state."
+The anarchist-turned-Bolshevik Victor Serge later praised the Universalists for condemning "the past errors of the Russian anarchist movement", advocating "participation in the Soviets", recognizing "what the revolution owes the Red Army", not wanting "to demonstrate any hostility toward the Communist International", and seeking "practical, immediate, and peaceful methods of work within the socialist state".